LSDP/UniAlgorithmAPI/README.md

 # UniAlgorithmAPI
-- None of this is of your concern except "UniAlgorithm.zip"
+- None of this is of your concern except "UniAlgorithm.rar"